 We’ve put together a list of vehicles that fit into one or more of the categories discussed above.
 These are five of the best cars to tow behind an RV:

-Our Honda CR-V is a versatile and practical vehicle to tow behind our motorhome.
+Our Honda CR-V was a versatile and practical vehicle to tow behind our motorhome.

 Why They’re Great: This midsize SUV offers a decent amount of room (for cargo and/or passengers), comfort, good gas mileage, and easy maneuverability on city streets or over more challenging terrain.
 It’s excellent for day trips and everyday errands.
-You can flat, dolly, or trailer tow the Honda CR-V, depending on the year and drivetrain (all-wheel-drive models need to be flat towed or trailer towed, while front-wheel-drive models can use all three options… be sure to check tow guides and the specific model year’s owner’s manual to be sure.)
+You can flat, dolly, or trailer tow the Honda CR-V, depending on the year and drivetrain ( be sure to check tow guides and the specific model year’s owner’s manual to be sure).

-They are relatively inexpensive, practical, and practically indestructible.
-Ours has never let us down.
+They’re relatively inexpensive, extremely practical, and practically indestructible.
+Ours never let us down.
 Anywhere.
 Ever.
 Not once.
-And when equipped with all-wheel-drive are a surprisingly competent all-weather and off-road vehicle (you’d be amazed … or horrified… at some of the places we’ve taken ours!), though they clearly have their limits.
+And when equipped with all-wheel drive, they are a surprisingly competent all-weather and off-road vehicle (you’d be amazed—or horrified! —at some of the places we took ours!), though they clearly have their limits.

-ONE BIG, SAD, CAVEAT — Be aware that, due to drivetrain changes (CVT – Continuously Variable Transmissions), Honda CR-Vs after the 2014 model year are NOT flat-towable.
-Come on Honda… we’d love to get a new CR-V as our toad, but non-flat-towable is a non-starter for us.
-But they’re still great cars, so if you can find a nice pre-2015 model, or you don’t plan to flat tow, a CR-V might be right for you!
+ONE BIG, SAD, CAVEAT — Be aware that, due to drivetrain changes (in particular, the update to a CVT – Continuously Variable Transmission), Honda CR-Vs after the 2014 model year are NOT flat-towable.
+Come on, Honda… we would have loved to get a new CR-V as our toad, but non-flat-towable was a non-starter for us.
+However, they’re still great cars, so if you can find a nice pre-2015 model, or don’t plan to flat tow, a CR-V might be right for you.

 Average Curb Weight of Vehicle: 3,500 pounds

-The Jeep Wrangler is a popular option for towing behind an RV… especially if you want off-road adventures when you get where you’re going.
+The Jeep Wrangler is a popular option for towing behind an RV, especially if you want to enjoy off-road adventures once you arrive.

 Average Curb Weight of Vehicle: 4,200 pounds